Junior Fellows 2016-2017 Application Available

-Students eligible to apply to the Junior Fellows Program include life science majors in their Junior year with an overall grade point average of 3.3 or better.
+Students eligible to apply to the Junior Fellows Program include life science majors in their Junior year with an overall grade point average of 3.33 or better.
+You must be a senior during the academic year 2016-2017 and graduate in May 2017 to be eligible to apply.
+You must have already worked in a research laboratory for a minimum of 1 semester by the time you submit this application.

 1. Complete the Student Application Form.

-2. Upload a Personal Statement: This essay is a very important part of the application.
-Please write a 1-2 page essay (less than 1500 words) describing your research interests, academic history, career goals, and any other experiences that will help us assess your application.
+2. Upload a Personal Statement (using the "Student Application Form" link above): This essay is a very important part of the application.
+Please write a 1-2 page essay (less than 1500 words) describing your research interests, academic history, career goals, and any other research experience that will help us assess your application.

-3. Upload a Proposed Research Project: Please develop and discuss the specific goals of your Junior Fellow's research project with your Faculty Sponsor.
-Then, write a 1-2 page summary of your proposed research plan for the 2013-2014 year.
+3. Upload a Proposed Research Project (using the "Student Application Form" link above): Please develop and discuss the specific goals of your Junior Fellow's research project with your Faculty Sponsor.
+Then, write a 1-2 page summary of your proposed research plan for the 2016-2017 year.

 4. Upload an Unofficial Copy of your Transcript.